Seinfeld sued over sale of Porsche alleged to be fake

-NEW YORK (AP) — Jerry Seinfeld has been sued by a company claiming it bought the comedian’s 1958 Porsche for $1.5 million only to discover it was a fake.
+NEW YORK (AP) — Jerry Seinfeld was sued Friday by a company claiming it bought the comedian’s 1958 Porsche for $1.5 million only to discover it was a fake.

 Seinfeld mixes his affection for fancy vehicles with his love of comedy in his series “Comedians in Cars Getting Coffee.”

-The lawsuit said Fica Frio’s representatives paid $1.54 million at a March 2016 auction in Florida.
+The lawsuit said Fica Frio’s representatives paid $1.54 million at a March 2016 auction in Amelia Island, Florida.
+The price included the 10 percent auction house commission.

 Most Read Entertainment Stories